Source · Select Committees · Human Rights (Joint Committee)

 View Details →

 We recognise that the Government may in some cases feel that national security considerations render repatriations difficult.
 We acknowledge this and recognise that keeping the public safe must be the Government’s highest priority.
-We also acknowledge that conditions on the ground are volatile and dangerous, leading to a significant possibility …
+We also acknowledge that conditions on the …

 Government Response Summary